carissableker/thresholding/README.md

 HumanCellCycleSubset-result.3932.statistical_errors.txt
 HumanCellCycleSubset-result.4152.iterative.txt
 ```

+Each of the `*.iteractive.txt` files correspond to an anlysis run (we ran `analysis` twice here).
+Additionally, a file `*.statistical_errors.txt` file was created with the results of the stattical analysis (`-m 1`, Power and TypeI thresholds), since the format of the output is different to the methods that are calculated using interactive thresholding.
+Note, the statistical methods will only work if the number of samples is also provided.

 You can peruse these files yourself, or use the notebook to take a look.
 Open the notebook at ./example//HumanCellCycleSubset-ThresholdNotebook.ipynb and follow the instructions there.

 Once you have decided on a threshold, you can use either `absolute_global_threshold` or `threshold`.
 Suppose we decide on a global threshold of 0.79 for our graph, then use:
 ```bash
 $ ../bin/absolute_global_threshold  HumanCellCycleSubset.ncol 0.79  HumanCellCycleSubset-0.79.ncol
 ```

 ---
 ## TODOs: